MicrosoftDocs/Viva/Viva/engage/analytics.md

 *Audience analytics* help leaders and delegates monitor engagement of their audiences on Viva Engage.
 This dashboard surfaces the most actively engaged communities within their audiences that have at least 50 members and one active member.
 A community is considered active if at least 5% of its members have reacted or replied to posts, while a community is considered idle if less than 5% of its members have engaged in this way.

-*Sentiment and theme analysis* uses Azure Cognitive Services (ACS) to aggregate and analyze posts and comments from storylines and public posts.
+*Sentiment analysis* uses Azure Cognitive Services (ACS) to aggregate and analyze posts, while _*themes*_ uses LLM (large language model) and comments from storylines and public posts.
 Private community posts and comments are included in the aggregate if the leader is a member of a private community (that is, the leader has permission to view private posts).
 Individual messages are never shown.
 Learn more about [Sentiment analysis in Viva Engage](https://support.microsoft.com/en-us/topic/sentiment-and-theme-analysis-in-viva-engage-065c3355-d156-4bf8-afdb-663b0724befd).

 - **Audience-level sentiment** controls the *Sentiment* metric.
 When this toggle is turned off, leaders and their delegates have no access to sentiment analysis features and past data for all audiences is deleted.